Search String

 • Capsules won't drop if more than one ball is active

-• It is possible to aim for the corners of blocks in order to take out two blocks with one strike
+• It is possible to aim for the corners of blocks in order to take out two blocks with one diagonal strike

 • Sharp angles allow you to drill through walls of blocks that are in close proximity to border-walls